apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**How gophers brought Mount St. Helens back to life in one day**
+**'The prescription is nature': How satellites can show us the healing effects of nature**

-You can read more about it [here](https://phys.org/news/2024-11-gophers-brought-mount-st-helens.html).
+You can read more about it [here](https://www.livescience.com/health/the-prescription-is-nature-how-satellites-can-show-us-the-healing-effects-of-nature).

 ## Requirements
 - Python 3.8